 Even ski bindings still on the list should be inspected.
 Look for any loose parts, cracks, or loose mounting screws.
 Check to see that the DIN (spring) settings, front, and rear, are the same.
 If the DIN settings differ, that may be a sign that one spring has worn out and releases too easily.
 Ski shops have tools to measure the binding springs for safety and maintainability.

-Used ski shops like us will sometimes buy the gently-used rental skis from ski resorts.
-This has the advantage that the rental bindings are easy to adjust.
+Used ski shops like us will sometimes buy the gently-used skis from ski resorts.
+This has the advantage that the bindings for public use are easy to adjust.

 Check for a Recent Tune-Up